universalbit-dev/gekko-m4-globular-cluster/docs/strategies/tulip_indicators.md

 # [Tulip indicators](https://tulipindicators.org/)

-When writing [your own strategy](https://github.com/universalbit-dev/gekko-m4/blob/master/docs/strategies/creating_a_strategy.md) you can use all indicators offered by [the Tulip Indicators library](https://tulipindicators.org/).
-Gekko will pass the correct market data to Tulip and you only have to provide the `optIn` configurable parameters.
+#### When writing [your own strategy](https://github.com/universalbit-dev/gekko-m4/blob/master/docs/strategies/creating_a_strategy.md) you can use all indicators offered by [the Tulip Indicators library](https://tulipindicators.org/).
+* Gekko will pass the correct market data to Tulip and you only have to provide the `optIn` configurable parameters.

 ## Install

-### Bash on Windows, OSX or Linux
+### Bash on Windows, OSX and Linux

 Open your terminal.
 Then:
 ```